Gyuri1/SMA_pull_events_example/README.md

 ====

-Pulls structured JSON-formatted events from Cisco Secure Malware Analytics (formerly Threat Grid) and writes them to a log file.
+This python example pulls structured JSON-formatted events from Cisco Secure Malware Analytics (formerly Threat Grid) and writes them to a log file.